-- 1.2 The summary shows that the service has satisfied in all of its performance targets.
+- 1.2 The summary shows that the service has satisfied in all but one of its performance targets.
+Action has been taken to address this matter and achievement of the target is now anticipated.
 The committee will be aware of the division's high levels of achievement during 2003/04 and similar levels are anticipated during the current year. - 1.3 The extent of unexpected staff absences, for sickness/vacancies and excess demand for unplanned/irregularity work will impact upon these achievement levels.
 To mitigate this situation, work, which would not otherwise be undertaken, will be allocated to our internal audit partner.
-Due to an officer's unexpected sickness absence, some work has already been given to the partner. - 1.4 Details are maintained by the service of a performance indicator 'recommendations confirmed as actually implemented at next audit visit'.
-Following completion of an audit assignment, a recommendation action plan will be agreed with the relevant directorate manager who will then be responsible for ensuring its implementation. - 1.5 The levels of achievement during the last 2 financial years are as follows:
+Due to an officer's unexpected sickness absence and an audit officer leaving our employment, some work has already been given to the partner. - 1.4 Details are maintained by the service of a performance indicator 'recommendations confirmed as actually implemented at next audit visit'.
+Following completion of an audit assignment, a recommendation action plan will be agreed with the relevant directorate manager who will then be responsible for ensuring its implementation.

+1.5 The levels of achievement during the last 2 financial years are as follows: